-LaDennis Graham was subjected to a denial of due process of law where the court failed to advise Graham of the right to appeal the sentence, which the court imposed, directly to the Supreme Court.
+Whether Corey Lewis was subjected to a denial of due process of law where the trial court failed to advise Lewis of the right to appeal the sentence, which the court imposed, upon the plea of guilty directly to the Supreme Court where an appeal would have been based on the age of Appellant and the harsh sentence imposed.
 B.